 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Idaho are subject to tax.
-Tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Idaho are subject to tax.
+Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Idaho authorities.
-You may be the property owner, a renter subletting a room, a third-party property management firm, or other party.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Idaho tax authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your Idaho address.
-The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, number of required registrations, and minimum number of rented days to qualify as a taxable stay.
+Use our lodging tax lookup tool to get a rate report specific to your Idaho rental’s address.
+The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Before you can begin collecting taxes on your short-term rental in Idaho, you’re legally required to register with the Idaho State Tax Commission.
 You can register online, and once you’ve registered, you’ll receive instructions on filing your lodging taxes.
 You may also be required to register with local tax authorities.

 In Idaho, you don’t need to form an LLC to register with tax authorities.